visgl/deck.gl/dev-docs/RFCs/v6.1/project32-with-64bit-data-rfc.md

 ## Summary

-This RFC proposes adding a new LNG/LAT projection mode that consumes 64bit input data but then uses 32 bit linearized calculations for 90% of 32 bit performance with 90% of 64 bit precision.
+This RFC proposes enhancing the "32-bit" `COORDINATE_SYSTEM.LNGLAT` projection mode so that it automatically switches to offset based "linear" approximation at higher zoom levels.
+The enables are calculation of 64bit "low" `position` attributes even in 32 bit mode, and the introduction of auto offset calculation.
+The goal is to get (close to) 32 bit performance with (close to) 64 bit precision.

-## Motivation
+## Motivation/Background

 Cartographic Projections are a core functionality of deck.gl and projection performance is key to most applications.
-As we know, naive 32 bit projections fail at high zoom levels.
-Today we can get good performance in 32 bit projections if we use LNGLAT_OFFSET or METER_OFFSET modes.
+* As we know, naive 32 bit projections fail at high zoom levels.
+* Workaround 1: `fp64` has a major performance impact, both on shader execution and shader compilation times.
+* Workaround 2: `LNGLAT_OFFSETS` solves the `fp64` perf issues, but at a cost: It can pose a major inconvenience (and recurring perf hit) for the application as it has to calculate (and may have to keep recalcuating) the lnglat offsets depending on center point.

-This will lead to improved performance for cartographic projection in street level views, without app having to preprocess lng/lat coordinates to offsets or meters, or recalculating deltas on CPU.
+So the goal is improved performance for cartographic projection of LNGLAT coordinates in e.g. street level views, without app having to preprocess lng/lat coordinates to offsets or meters, or recalculating deltas on CPU.

-## Proposals
+## Proposed Changes

+The changes concern projection of layers with `props.coordinateSystem=COORDINATE_SYSTEM.LNGLAT`, in **non-fp64** mode:

-### Calculate 64 bit position attributes in 32 bit mode
+* Calculate 64 bit position attributes even when using 32 bit shader.

-The idea is not to do full 64 bit shader processing (matrix multiplication).
-64 bits will only be used only for an initial center subtraction, the remaining processing can be done in 32 bits.
+* If zoom level is below magic threshold (say 15, exact number TBD), use current 32-bit web mercator projection.
+* If zoom level is above magic threshold, switch to using "linear" approximation as currently used by `COORDINATE_SYSTEM.LNGLAT_OFFSETS`, however automatically calculate the delta using 64 bit subtraction from a center point (see below).

+### 64 bit position attributes

+* **64bit posititon attributes** - Always calculate 64bit position attributes when `coordinateSystem` is `COORDINATE_SYSTEM.LNG_LAT` (i.e. regardless of `fp64` flag. - We have a fair bit of ugly logic in layers pertaining to conditional calculation of 64 bit attributes.
+It has improved with the ability to set the low part to 0, but perhaps we should always calculate positions in 64 bit mode?

-### Automatic Offset Mode
+### Center Point and Automatic Offset Mode

-* The big precision advantages comes when using offset modes, especially if subtractions are local.
+The big precision advantages comes when using linear approximation based on offsets.
+But it is only good if the precision of the offsets are good.
+So, the offset subtraction should be done in fp64 mode and converted back to a single fp32 number.
 Could we allow the app to specify a center point and auto calculate offsets?
 Especially effective combined with previous proposal.

-* Center point will need to be communicated to shader as 64 bits.
+The center point will likely not need to be provided as 64 bit uniform.
+It just needs to be padded to 64 bits for subtraction.

+### Converting small fp64 deltas into fp32 values

+Need to investigate if we have the right function available in fp64...

+**Use fp64-arithmetic module only** - Perhaps the subtraction can be performed on the high-order fp64 value without any fp64 library.
+If not, the full `fp64` shader module is enormous and can slow down shader compilation.
+There is a small `fp64-arithmetic` core module containing the required subtraction method, make sure it is exported from luma.gl.

+### Deprecate `COORDINATE_SYSTEM.LNGLAT_OFFSETS`

+Seems this mode is not very useful other than for performance benefits.
+Not aware of any data sets that are natively encoded in lnglat offsets.
+Might as well drop this mode to clean up both code as well as our coordinate system concepts.

 ## Open Issues

+* Always calculate 64bit attributes in LNGLAT mode? - For LNGLAT layer that don't need to zoom a bit of attribute generation speed could be gained by disabling 64 bit attribute generation.
+Is it worth offering the option to disable this?

+** Offer 64bit attribute calculation in non LNGLAT modes? - The use cases are a little hard to imagine, but technically it would be easy to support.
+It is just a meter of API/prop choices.

+* An "extreme" alternative is to auto generate these only when zoom levels break the limit.
+Extra logic, but is elegant in the sense that "user will only pay for what he uses".

 * Center Point Selection - should we let the user decide using `coordinateOrigin`.
 Should we have it default to viewport center.
 Or both?

-* Always calculate 64bit attributes? - We have a fair bit of ugly logic in layers pertaining to conditional calculation of 64 bit attributes.
-It has improved with the ability to set the low part to 0, but perhaps we should always calculate positions in 64 bit mode?

 * Support `Float64Array`? - An interesting side investigation would be looking at JavaScript's native `Float64Array`, to understand how these values break down into 32 bit pieces and how they can be accessed from shaders.